rishisinghparihar07/portfolio.io/README.txt

-This is my portfolio website UI which I made with the help of HTML, CSS, & JAVASCRIPT.
+This is my portfolio website UI which I made with the help of HTML, CSS, SCSS, & JAVASCRIPT.